 This Campus Plan complies with the policies of the District Elements of the Comprehensive Plan.
 Specifically, the Plan fulfills numerous objectives of the Economic Development Element of the Comprehensive Plan.
 The University is a major source of jobs, a major consumer of goods and services supplied by local vendors, and a major generator of retail sales and service goods for a diverse and widely distributed group of businesses.
-Specifically, the proposed I Street retail corridor and commercial redevelopment of Square 54 contemplated under this Campus Plan would have a significant and lasting economic impact on the District.
+Specifically, the proposed I Street retail corridor and commercial redevelopment of Square 54 contemplated under this Campus Plan would have a significant and lasting positive economic impact on the District.
 (Exhibit H: I Street Retail Corridor)

 Additionally, the development plan set forth in this Campus Plan will fulfill goals of the Comprehensive Plan pertaining to architectural character, streetscapes, sidewalks, and urban parks and places.
-The development plan calls for the maintenance of many existing historic and architectural resources on campus (See Exhibit W: Architectural & Historical Resources), and a plan for designating these resources will be developed in conjunction with the Office of Planning.
+The development plan calls for the maintenance of many existing historic and architectural resources on campus, and a comprehensive Foggy Bottom Campus Historic Preservation Plan for identifying and preserving these resources has been developed in conjunction with the Office of Planning (Exhibit W: Foggy Bottom Campus Historic Preservation Plan).
 The development plan consolidates density and development, particularly in areas close to public transit, in order to provide open spaces and incorporate pathways to increase pedestrian connections.
-Standards regarding various streetscape components will be developed further in coordination with the Office of Planning through the creation of a comprehensive streetscape plan.
+Standards regarding various streetscape components will be addressed in the Foggy Bottom Campus Streetscape Plan.
+A preliminary Streetscape Plan, developed in collaboration with the Office of Planning and representatives from the DC Department of Transportation (DDOT), is included as Exhibit X.